-- overall Board performance and areas of focus including strategic and business issues, challenges, and opportunities;
+- overall Board performance and areas of focus including strategic and business issues, challenges, and opportunities; - CEO, senior management and Director succession planning; - accountability to shareholder views; - Board culture: - Board composition: and - management performance, including quality of materials, provided to the Directors

-- Board meeting logistics;

-- CEO, senior management and Director succession planning;

-- accountability to shareholder views;

-- Board Committee structure and composition;

-- · Board culture;

-- · Board composition; and

-- management performance, including quality of materials, provided to the Directors.

-Interviews also seek practical input on what the Board should continue doing, start doing, and stop doing.
+Board Committee structure and composition: Interviews also seek practical input on what the Board should continue doing, start doing, and stop doing.
 Following the completion of such interviews, the Board Chair and chair of the Corporate Governance Committee collaborate to prepare and provide to the Board a summary of the assessment input provided.